How AI Agents (Like Docket) Cut Sales Cycles by 10–30%

 Agents do the opposite:

-Done right, the agent behaves like an SDR + SE hybrid: it qualifies like an SDR while answering technical questions like a solutions engineer—a combination that reduces technical qualification time.
+Done right, the agent behaves like an SDR + expert hybrid: it qualifies like an SDR while answering technical questions like a solutions expert—a combination that reduces technical qualification time.

 The trade-off to understand: AI agents excel at consistency, speed, and technical accuracy.
 Humans remain better at complex objection handling, reading emotional cues, and building relationships in enterprise deals.
 The highest-performing teams use both: AI handles initial qualification and technical questions at scale, freeing human sellers to focus on relationship building and strategic conversations where their judgment matters most.